 Individuals with disabilities should contact Disabled Students Programs and Services for assistance.

-The Associate Vice President of Human Resources and Training serves as compliance officer for student matters concerning ADA (Americans with Disabilities Act) regulations.
+The Vice President of Human Resources and Training serves as compliance officer for student matters concerning ADA (Americans with Disabilities Act) regulations.

 - Alternate Media